 The projects focus on building “living shorelines” to restore marine habitats bordering the Pacific Ocean.
 Funded projects include the Smithsonian Living Shorelines Project in San Francisco, California; the Los Angeles Living Shoreline Project in Los Angeles, California; the Zedler Marsh Living Shoreline Project in Long Beach, California; and the Living Shoreline Multipurpose Area on West Maui, Hawaii.
 HMSF awards up to $300,000 in grant funds annually.

 Honda Marine Science Foundation supports “living shoreline” projects that implement natural approaches to protecting coastal habitats and communities while promoting harmonious interaction between humans and the ocean.
-According to the National Oceanic and Atmospheric Administration, a living shoreline is a protected and stabilized shoreline that is comprised of natural materials such as plants, sand, or rock.
+According to the National Oceanic and Atmospheric Administration, a living shoreline is a protected and stabilized shoreline that comprises natural materials such as plants, sand, or rock.
 In contrast to “hard” shoreline stabilization methods like concrete seawalls, which impede the growth of plants and animals, living shorelines grow over time.

 “Honda Marine Science Foundation is committed to supporting living shoreline projects that address the impact of climate change,” said Raminta Jautokas, Honda Marine Science Foundation board member.
 “When considering options for coastal protection, historically we’ve chosen to construct hardscapes such as concrete walls.
 Living shorelines are an ideal solution for coastal protection because they improve water quality, help to protect against erosion, and provide habitat for marine species.”